Macro serde_utils::serde_impl

 Using the macro

-The macro provides implementations for Serialize
+The macro provides implementations for Serialize and Deserialize for various kinds or

 data types.
 The macro syntax tries to stay as close as possible to the declaration of the